meelgroup/KCBox/README.md

 # KCBox

-KCBox is a long-term project that aims at developping a toolkit for knowledge compilation (KC) and KC-related reasoning tasks.
+KCBox is a long-term project that aims at developping an open-source toolkit for knowledge compilation (KC) and KC-related reasoning tasks.
 So far, we have released three tools: PreLite, Panini, and ExactMC.
 The following researchers have contributed to this project (sorted alphabetically by last name):

 - Yong Lai